Kitware/VolView/documentation/content/doc/loading_data.md

 title: Loading Data
 ----

 The most straightfoward way to load files into VolView is to drag-and-drop them onto the central window when viewing the "Data" tab.
-You can also click within that centrol windows to open a file browser and select the files or folders the "Open" button on the top-right toolbar, or by typing "Ctrl+O" on the keyboard.
+You can also click within the central window to open a file browser and select the files or folders the "Open" button on the top-right toolbar.
 To complement different use-cases, there are a few other ways to open files.

 ## File formats